 In addition to its free basic account, LinkedIn also has a premium paid membership option that may be of help to job hunters.
 For one, you can get information on who has viewed your LinkedIn profile and send notes to potential employers.

 As you scan possible positions, click through to the posting user’s and company’s profile, if there is one.
 If there's a company profile, you may see individuals who work in this company that you can check out too.
-In fact, some of them may be connected to you, either directly or through another LinkedIn connection, you have in common.
+Some of them may be connected to you, either directly or through another LinkedIn connection, you have in common.